wp-plugins/woocommerce-extra-price-fields/readme.txt

 Woocommerce Extra Price Fields is Plugin for adding extra price description to show in front end.This is very usefull for the users in countries/regions where it is required to show product price per 100gm or per 100 piece along with the product solo price.
-Please contact me <a href="http://amansaini.me/contact/">here</a> for any new features you want to see in next version of this plugin.
-I will be glad to receive feedback.

 = Features: =